Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Unsynchronized Decentralized Q-Learning

-In this section, we present Algorithm~\ref{algo:main}, an asynchronous variant of the decentralized Q-learning of \cite{arslan2017decentralized}.
+In this section, we present Algorithm~\ref{algo:main}, an unsynchronized variant of the decentralized Q-learning of \cite{arslan2017decentralized}.
 Unlike in the original decentralized Q-learning algorithm, Algorithm~\ref{algo:main} allows for the sequence of exploration phase lengths $\{T^i_k \}_{k \geq 0}$ vary by agent.
+Although this change introduces non-stationarity and thus complicates the analysis, the algorithm itself is no more intricate than that of \cite{arslan2017decentralized}.